 Unicef’s Survival Gifts help the organization that’s saved more children’s lives than any other charity in the world

 I’m writing this from the comfort of my living room.
 It’s one of the perks of working for myself.
 I get to decide whether to sit at the desk in my sunny home office or whether to plunk myself on the sofa next to the Christmas tree.
 It’s a Christmas tree, by the way, that I had the privilege of paying too much for because of the convenience of being able to get it right in my neighbourhood as opposed to a big box store further away.
+Its part of my culture I suppose, my friend got some really great Custom Charging Cords for Christmas.

 So as I sit in my warm, safe house to write about a charity that’s near and dear to my heart, I’m distinctly aware of the $50 I spent on a dead decorative tree for the sake of nostalgia, and the good that money could have done if spent differently.

 You see, earlier this year I started supporting Unicef with a monthly donation.
 The charity has saved more children’s lives than any other humanitarian organization in the world, and it’s done so entirely through donations.
-From clean water to medication, shelter to an education, Unicef is on the ground in the parts of the world where children are their most vulnerable due to extreme poverty, conflict, natural disaster or disease.
+From clean water to medication, shelter to education, Unicef is on the ground in the parts of the world where children are their most vulnerable due to extreme poverty, conflict, natural disaster, or disease.

 That’s why it’s so great that Unicef has created a couple of unique and powerful ways to make it easy to engage with the needs of less privileged kids around the world.